Hypernets -- Good (G)news for Gnutella: Relative Bandwidth

+We next consider the relative performance of high degree trees and hypercubes.
 In particular, Fig.~\ref{fig:cubtree} shows the normalized bandwidths for an 8-Cayley (the best throughput of the trees considered in Fig.~\ref{fig:bincay}), a 20-Cayley, and a binary hypercube.
 The d-dimensional hypercube clearly exhibits superior scalability.